RanggaBS/Auto-Input-Switch/README.md

 Make sure your controller is connected to your PC before launching the game to ensure proper detection.

+## API Documentation

+For developers looking to integrate with or extend this mod, the API documentation can be found [here](./API.md).

 ## Changelog

 ### Version 1.2.0